mandelsoft/ttyprogress/README.md

 ## Usage

-The usage of the library based on the `Progress` type.
+The usage of the library based on the `Context` type.
 It is created using the `For` function for an `io.Writer`, which should represent a terminal output.
+The `Context` acts as `Container` for a sequence of indicators.

 ```golang
 import "github.com/mandelsoft/ttyprogress"